How we got involved

 For me personally, the interactivity afforded by games makes them a much more effective medium, especially for empathy, than non-interactive books or movies.
 I hope Papers, Please is a good example of that.
 “I don't want to strip search you ma'am but it's the only way to be sure about this typo on your entry permit.*

 From a development perspective, I don't like to write much dialog.
 And from a gamer perspective, I don't like to read much dialog.
 I think the game works better by making the motions more mechanical and less like a traditional dialog tree.
 At least it enhances the bureaucratic feel for me

 "Papers, Please" will be the third game where I use newspaper headlines to relay story points.
 Can't resist.
 The newspaper headlines format is a great way to update the player without much reading.

 Initially I authored it to flow naturally with proper English grammar but the game lost much of its Eastern-European feel.
 Now I'm trying rougher, less fluent English and it's a little better: "I'll stay for three months." becomes "I stay three months."Pretty subtle but I was surprised at how the fluent English destroyed some of the mood.
 I hope this works better.

 First and foremost, it's an addictive game, based on abnegation and grinding.

-On top of that, we have the implicit story written by our own choices and morals.
-You are a small cog in the big bureaucratic machine, "trying to manage a job and a family when the right thing to do isn't so clear ".
+On top of that, we have the implicit story shaped by the rules.
+You're a cog in the bureaucratic machine, "trying to manage a job and a family when the right thing to do isn't so clear ".

-Will you let that refugee pass despite a missing document, or will you save those credits in order to buy a birthday present for your child?
-Will you swallow your pride and accept a bribe from a shady character, or will you tell your family that tonight you can't afford dinner?
+Will you take a fine to let that refugee pass, or will you save those credits for the birthday present of your child?
+Will you accept a bribe, or will you tell your family they can't have dinner tonight?